 When deploying an Elastic Stack application, the operator generates a set of credentials essential for the operation of that application.
 For example, these generated credentials include the default

 elastic user for Elasticsearch and the security token for APM Server.

 kubectl get secret -l eck.k8s.elastic.co/credentials=true

 You can force the auto-generated credentials to be regenerated with new values by deleting the appropriate Secret.
 For example, to change the password for the

 elastic user from the quickstart example, use the following command:

 kubectl delete secret quickstart-es-elastic-user

 If you are using the

-elastic user credentials in your own applications, they will fail to connect to Elasticsearch and Kibana after the above step.
+elastic user credentials in your own applications, they will fail to connect to Elasticsearch and Kibana after you run this command.
 It is not recommended to use

 elastic user credentials for production use cases.
 Always create your own users with restricted roles to access Elasticsearch.

 To regenerate all auto-generated credentials in a namespace, run the following command:

 kubectl delete secret -l eck.k8s.elastic.co/credentials=true